aneilbaboo/deepdialog-node-client/docs/flowlanguage.md

 }
 ```

+### image Command

-* image - sends an image with an optional caption.
-May include actions.
+Sends an image with an optional caption and/or buttons buttons.

 ```javascript
 {
   type: 'text',